white-wolf97/white-wolf97/README.md

 # What am I aiming at?

-I would like to improve my React skills, learn to use a no relational database like Mongo.db and Flutter for mobile development.
+I would like to improve my React and .NET (C#) skills.

-# How can you contact me?

-Send an email to adolfo(dot)castelo(dot)ac(at)gmail(dot)com and I will answer you ASAP!

 Thank you!